-If you have experience in the past which is relevant you can create a heading on your CV such as ‘Relevant Experience’ and underneath it include every role that is relevant.
-You can even tailor the heading more by stating the industry or type of role e.g. ‘Marketing Experience’ or ‘Administrative Experience’.
+If you have experience in the past which is relevant you can create a heading on your CV like ‘Relevant Experience’ and underneath it, include every role that is relevant.
+You can even tailor the heading more by including the industry or type of role e.g. ‘Marketing Experience’ or ‘Administrative Experience’.
 Make sure all roles appear in reverse chronological order (starting with the most recent at the top).
 Any other positions can be listed under a ‘Further Experience’ section.

 Although content is the most important part of your CV, the way it’s presented can make or break an employer’s first impression of it.
 You only have a few seconds to impress so make sure your CV is easy to read – this means each section is marked clearly and displayed consistently too.
 You don’t need to use colours or fancy formatting styles to get the attention of your reader – less is often more.

-If you want to draw attention to headings, use bold and/or underline the font.
-If you want to draw attention to role titles and/or organisations you’ve worked at consider using bold too.
+If you want to learn how to make a successful CV, make sure you draw attention to headings by using bold and/or by underlining the font.
+Draw attention to role titles and/or organisations you’ve worked at by using bold too.
 Don’t just cram everything in either – you need white space (blank space) to make what you have included on your CV stand out.

 So there you have it, five simple ways for how to make a successful CV.
 Want help in writing your CV?
 Get in touch today!